SinShady/Riiid_AI_Tutor-Answer_Correctness_Predictions/README.md

 <b>Description of Features in Lectures</b>

-Note - Wont be using this table for our model
+Note - Wont be using this table for the model

 `lecture_id` - foreign key for the train/test content_id column, when the content type is lecture (1).